ansells/octave_chat/README.md

 - Fill in details of tool calls to `enrichPerson` and `generateEmails`
 - Debugging of tool flow with OpenAI calls and some prompt engineering
+- Add React Markdown to the ChatOutput component

 ## License